 Susan’s newest book for Norton is an updated and expanded edition of her 2003 best-seller, The Well-Educated Mind: A Guide to the Classical Education You Never Had (November, 2015).
 Her previous book, The Story of Western Science: From the Writings of Aristotle to the Big Bang Theory (previously titled The Story of Science), was published in May 2015.
-Her previous book, The History of the Renaissance World: From the Rediscovery of Aristotle to the Conquest of Constantinople (2013), was the third in a ongoing multi-volume series providing a narrative world history; the first volume, The History of the Ancient World: From the Earliest Accounts to the Fall of Rome, was published in 2007, and the second, The History of the Medieval World: From the Conversion of Constantine to the First Crusade was published in 2010.
-Susan Wise Bauer’s previous books include the academic title The Art of the Public Grovel: Sexual Sin and Confession in America (2008), published by Princeton University Press, and The Well-Educated Mind: A Guide to the Classical Education You Never Had , a guide to reading the classic works of fiction, poetry, history, autobiography, and drama (Norton, 2003; updated and revised edition, November 2015).
+The History of the Renaissance World: From the Rediscovery of Aristotle to the Conquest of Constantinople (2013), was the third in a ongoing multi-volume series providing a narrative world history; the first volume, The History of the Ancient World: From the Earliest Accounts to the Fall of Rome, was published in 2007, and the second, The History of the Medieval World: From the Conversion of Constantine to the First Crusade was published in 2010.
+Susan Wise Bauer’s previous books include the academic title The Art of the Public Grovel: Sexual Sin and Confession in America (2008), published by Princeton University Press, and The Well-Educated Mind: A Guide to the Classical Education You Never Had , a guide to reading the classic works of fiction, poetry, history, autobiography, and drama (Norton, 2003; updated and revised edition, 2015).
 Norton also published The Well-Trained Mind: A Guide to Classical Education at Home (with co-author Jessie Wise); originally published in 1999, this bestselling guide to education in the classical tradition was revised and updated in 2004 and again in 2009.
 Susan has written a four-volume world history series for children, The Story of the World, published by Peace Hill Press (Volume 1, Ancient Times; Volume 2, The Middle Ages; Volume 3, Early Modern Times; and Volume 4, The Modern Age).
 She is also the author of the four-volume elementary composition series Writing With Ease and the three-volume pre-rhetoric composition program Writing With Skill.
-Susan is also a contributing editor of Books & Culture and teaches writing classes at the College of William & Mary in Virginia.
+Susan is also a contributing editor of Books & Culture.